SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *__New(controller :: SimulatorController, configuration :: ConfigurationMap := false)*
 Constructs a Button Box.
 The single instance will be bound to the *Instance* property of the *ButtonBox* class.
 The Button Box is automatically registered for the given controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).

-#### [Abstract] *createWindow(ByRef window :: String, ByRef windowWidth :: Integer, ByRef windowHeight :: Integer)*
+#### [Abstract] *createGui()*
 This method must be implemented by a subclass of *ButtonBox*.
-The window with its Gui controls for the visual representation of the Button Box must be created and the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height must be returned through the reference parameters of the method call.
+The window with its Gui controls for the visual representation of the Button Box must be created.
+The implementation of *createGui* must call *associateGui* (see below) and supply the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height and other information to the framework.
+Furthermore, all label fields must be registered using *registerControlHandle*.

+#### *associateGui(window :: String, width :: Integer, height :: Integer, num1WayToggles :: Integer, num2WayToggles :: Integer, numButtons :: Integer, numDials :: Integer)*
+This method must be called by *createGui* to describe the Button Box to the framework.

+#### *registerControlHandle(descriptor :: String, handle :: Control Handle)*
+This method must be called by *createGui* as well for each label field of the Button Box. *handle* must be a control handle as defined by the *Hwnd* argument of [AutoHotkey Gui elements](https://www.autohotkey.com/docs/commands/Gui.htm).

-#### [Abstract] *getControlHandle(descriptor :: String)*
+#### *getControlHandle(descriptor :: String)*
-This method must be implememnted by subclasses.
-For each visual representation of a controller function, which will a have an associated label or text field, a [GuiControl handle](https://www.autohotkey.com/docs/commands/GuiControl.htm) must be returned, or *false*, if there is no such text control.
+For each visual representation of a controller function, which will a have an associated label or text field, a [GuiControl handle](https://www.autohotkey.com/docs/commands/GuiControl.htm) will be returned, or *false*, if there is no such text control.
 The given descriptor will identify the function according to the standard descriptor format, like "Button.3".

-#### *isVisible()*
-Returns *true*, if the Button Box window is currently visible.

 #### *show()*
 Shows the Button Box window according to the visibility rules defined in the configuration.
 This method is called automatically by the framework after each potential visual change.